Multidimensional indefinite stochastic Riccati equations and zero-sum stochastic linear-quadratic differential games with non-Markovian regime switching: Application to portfolio selection problems

 Player 1 hopes to make his own wealth close to the average wealth of the two players at the end of the investment range.
-But as a competitor of Player 1, Player 2 hopes to make the difference $Y_1(T)-\frac{Y_1(T)+Y_2(T)}{2}=\frac{X(T)}{2}$ larger.
+But Player 2 hopes to make the difference $Y_1(T)-\frac{Y_1(T)+Y_2(T)}{2}=\frac{X(T)}{2}$ larger.
 At the same time, both players want to take as little risk as possible, which is measured by the amount invested in risky securities.
 The more money invested in risky securities, the more risk the players take.
 The functional of this zero-sum game is given as